lgw2/lgw2.github.io/_teaching/csci112-summer-2021/syllabus.md

 Because we will have students from different backgrounds, if you are able to complete the classwork on your own and do not have any questions, you are not required to come to the course meeting.
-However, you are welcome to come to help your fellow students and learn from the group.
+However, you are encouraged to come to help your fellow students and learn from the group.
 There are a lot of different ways to use Linux, `vim`, `git`, and to program in C, so you might learn a better way by seeing how someone else does it.

+You should call into class from a computer that you can use to access the course server and develop your C programs from.
+Please let me know ASAP if you need assistance to make this happen and we will find a way to help you.

 ## Course resources
 ### Textbook
 The textbook is optional for this course, but is a good resource for anyone who is interested.
+Most classwork and lab programming assignments will come from the book, and lectures are based on the content in the book as well.

 *Problem Solving and Program Design in C*, by Jeri R. Hanley & Elliot B. Koffman, Eighth Edition.